hunter-sills/hunter-sills/README.md

 ### What I’m Working on Now:

-Next project: design a mini-ETL pipeline in Python to practice modular code design and automation.
-Focusing on tools like Pandas and the 'requests' library to build scalable data ingestion and cleaning flows.
+Next project: Build a mini-ETL pipeline in Python to practice modular code design and automation.
+I'll focus on tools like Pandas and the 'requests' library to build scalable data ingestion and cleaning flows.

 ---